latchbio/latch/docs/source/basics/defining_environment.md

 ### System: APT

-Dependencies from a `system-requirements.txt` text document will be automatically installed using `apt-get install --yes --no-install-recommends`
+Dependencies from a `system-requirements.txt` text document will be automatically installed using `apt-get install --yes`

 <details>
 <summary>Example File</summary>